Frequently Asked Questions

 Are all meals provided?

-Taste of the Aussie Camino – Not all meals, you will be provided with 5 breakfasts, 3 lunches and 1 dinner.
-You will need to pay for four dinners of choice when staying in the hotels and any snacks you like to eat whilst walking.
+Aussie Camino – Not all meals, you will be provided with 5 breakfasts, 4 lunches and 2 dinners.
+You will need to pay for a couple dinners and any extra snacks you like to eat whilst walking.

 What type of accommodation will we be staying in?

-Taste of the Aussie Camino – we walk to our accommodation each day therefore you will be accommodated by five different providers.
+Aussie Camino – we walk/transferred to our accommodation each day therefore you will be accommodated by multiple different providers.
 We stay in historic hotels and cottages/cabins where you will have shared bathroom facilities at each site.
+Some places you will have your own room others you will need to share.

-Is the Taste of the Aussie Camino Pilgrimage all road walking?
+Is the Aussie Camino S.A. section all road walking?

-Yes, this pilgrimage is all road walking, mainly on compacted white limestone roads, with minimal incline and sections of bitumen road and paths.
+Mostly, this pilgrimage is road walking, mainly on compacted white limestone roads, with minimal incline and sections of bitumen road and paths.
 There are sections of road that go between paddocks, through farmland which are covered in grass, and offer a softer surface beneath feet.
-Though we are walking on roads, many that go between farmland are not used regularly and can contain tall grass at times and muddy sections after rain, knee high gaiters are recommended for some sections.
+Though we are walking on roads, many that go between farmland are not used regularly and can contain tall grass at times and muddy sections after rain, knee high gaiters are recommended for some sections during winter and spring.

 What is a pilgrimage?